Below are the project prompts:

 - Record how many people walked and where

-- I will make a film with the photos, words and sounds (help appreciated as I am an amateur)
+- Make a film with the photos, words and sounds (help will be appreciated as I am an amateur filmmaker )

 I will not reveal or use any personal information or data (if you do share your email with me for the purposes of sending recordings etc, I will keep it only for that purpose and delete after.
 It will never be shared with anyone else)